Skip to content

 Sustainability: Packaging That Matches Your Values

 Natural deodorant brands often lead on packaging innovation: paper tubes that eliminate plastic shells, reusable tins for pastes, and glass roll-ons that recycle easily.
 If you’re chasing the lowest-waste routine, choose paper tubes or tins and keep a refill on hand.
-Pair with mindful laundry (cold wash when possible and prompt washing of synthetic sportswear) to extend garment life.
+Refillable natural deodorant systems, where you keep the case and swap inserts, are also becoming more common in Australia.

 Quick Compare: Find Your Best Match